 FIT Mastercard®

-You can use this card to improve your credit history as it reports your transactions to all three credit bureaus.
+You can use this card to improve your financial history as it reports your transactions to all three credit bureaus.
 FIT Mastercard has a $400 loan limit, and it doubles to $800 if you make your first 6 monthly minimum payments on time.
 The regular APR is 29.99%.
 The FICO score is derived from your reports sent to the three major credit bureaus.

-The card charges a one-time processing fee, an annual fee, and a cash advance fee, international transactions, late or chargeback payments, and add-on cards.
+The card charges a one-time processing fee, an annual fee, and a cash advance fee for international transactions, late or chargeback payments, and add-on cards.
 During the first 12 months after opening an account, you do not pay a monthly service fee.
 You can also purchase additional credit protection against loss of life, job loss, disability, or hospitalization.

 Navy FCU nRewards® Secured Credit Card